Overview of Pain

 • Respiratory disorders (such as chronic obstructive pulmonary disease or obstructive sleep apnea): Opioids can cause people to breathe more slowly (called respiratory depression) or even stop breathing (called respiratory arrest).
 Respiratory arrest is often the cause of death in overdoses.
 Having a respiratory disorder increases the risk of respiratory depression, respiratory arrest, and death due to opioids.

 • Liver or kidney disorders: In people with a liver or kidney disorder, the body cannot process and eliminate opioids normally.
-As a result, the drugs may accumulate, increasing the risk of an overdose.
+As a result, the medications may accumulate, increasing the risk of an overdose.

 Opioids may also cause dependence and addiction.